cybertomp-framework/cybertomp-framework.github.io/_posts/2025-11-12-community-launch.md

 ***

 To achieve this balance, the original authors of the model must safeguard homogeneity while embracing community-driven contributions.
 In pursuit of this goal, the **GÍTACA research group at the University of Extremadura** has worked intensively over recent months to design a **governance model for the framework**.
-This model ensures transparency, authenticity, and collaborative growth—and it has just been launched.
+This model ensures transparency, authenticity, and collaborative growth, and it has just been launched.

 **Join us in shaping the future of cybersecurity governance.
 Together, we can build a stronger, standardized, and innovative ecosystem.**